Thank you for supporting the Duke Lemur Center!

 Lemur Enrichment Drive

-Lemurs need to stay happy, healthy and busy just like you!
-In addition to our daily caretaking tasks, enrichment provides well need mental stimulation and physical activity for the lemurs!
+Lemurs need to stay happy, healthy, and busy just like you!
+In addition to our daily caretaking tasks, enrichment provides mental stimulation and physical activity for the lemurs!

-Click here for printable enrichment drive form.
+Click for a printable flyer for organizing your own enrichment drive to benefit the DLC’s lemurs.
 This is a great way for children and community groups to become involved in philanthropic giving!